-Class B Common Stock outstanding or subject to issuance upon the exercise of outstanding warrants and options, determined as of the date (the "Closing Date") of the Closing, divided by (ii) the average of the last reported sales prices of Occidental Common Stock on the New York Stock Exchange on each of the twenty consecutive trading days ending on the fifth trading day prior to the Closing Date (the "Occidental Common Stock Value").
+The number of shares of Occidental Common Stock to be delivered in exchange for each share of Class A Common Stock and Class B Common Stock accepted in the Exchange Offers will be equal to (i) the quotient obtained by dividing \$131 million by the total number of shares of Class A Common Stock and Class B Common Stock outstanding or subject to issuance upon the exercise of outstanding warrants and options, determined as of the date (the "Closing Date") of the Closing, divided by (ii) the average of the last reported sales prices of Occidental Common Stock on the New York Stock Exchange on each of the twenty consecutive trading days ending on the fifth trading day prior to the Closing Date (the "Occidental Common Stock Value").
 Cash will be paid by Occidental in lieu of issuing any fractional shares of Occidental Common Stock.

-Upon the Closing of the Exchange Offers, Occidental will deliver to each holder of shares of Class A Common Stock or options to purchase Class A Common Stock that are not acquired by Occidental pursuant to the Exchange Offers, whether or not tendered in the Exchange Offers, a pro rata portion of a number of shares of Occidental Common Stock equal to \$3 million divided by the Occidental Common Stock Value (the "Additional Consideration").
-Occidental has agreed to pay the Additional Consideration to INDSPEC securityholders as compensation for the redemption features of the Class A Common Stock.
-The Federal income tax treatment of the Additional Consideration is subject to uncertainty.
-See "The Exchange Offers -- Certain Federal Income Tax Consequences."
+In addition, upon the Closing of the Exchange Offers, Occidental will deliver to each holder of shares of Class A Common Stock or options to purchase Class A Common Stock that are not acquired by Occidental pursuant to the Exchange Offers, whether or not tendered in the Exchange Offers, a pro rata portion of a number of shares of Occidental Common Stock equal to \$3 million divided by the Occidental Common Stock Value.